davideas/GrabVer/README.md

 // To increase build only
 gradle build
 // To increase build, code and patch
+// Minor is reset if major is changed
-// Patch is reset if major or minor is changed gradle assembleRelease
+// Patch is reset if major or minor is changed or if pre-release gradle assembleRelease
 ```
 File `version.properties` is auto-generated, but once it's created, you can modify its content